automenta/mb7/doc/README.gra.md

 ## Final Insights

-This graph-theoretic redesign turns SemanticScribe into a **living knowledge network**.
+This graph-theoretic redesign turns Netention into a **living knowledge network**.
 Tags as edges unify functionality; weights enable reasoning and trust; homoiconic UI blurs data and presentation.
 Users wield a powerful, intuitive tool where tagging builds a graph that reasons, recommends, and renders itself.
 The codebase shrinks further—~ 300 lines—while opening doors to endless graph-powered possibilities.
 What’s next?
 Let’s dream up some wild graph tags!

 --------

-Let’s reimagine the **SemanticScribe** ontology and tag system with a **graph-theoretic foundation**, transforming it into a powerful, flexible framework that unlocks advanced functionality like partial pattern matching, logical reasoning, recommendations, trust networks, and more.
+Let’s reimagine the **Netention** ontology and tag system with a **graph-theoretic foundation**, transforming it into a powerful, flexible framework that unlocks advanced functionality like partial pattern matching, logical reasoning, recommendations, trust networks, and more.
 This redesign aligns with the app’s core purpose—empowering users to collaboratively create, share, and reason about semantically rich content in a decentralized environment.
 We’ll dive